-The latest news on ENERGY STAR® for products, homes, buildings and industry.
+The latest news on ENERGY STAR® for Products, ENERGY STAR for Homes, ENERGY STAR for Buildings and ENERGY STAR for Industry.
 Keeping you in the loop with all things energy-efficient.

 Tip of the week